Online Dating Resources

-Unfortunately, in our society you need to take preventive measures when it comes to personal safety.
-Women should always carry a means of self defense, a pocketable defense spray at the very least.
+Unfortunately, in our society, you need to take preventive measures when it comes to personal safety.
+Women should always carry a means of self-defense, a pocketable defense spray at the very least.
 Mace offers a great pocketable a triple-action product.
 Get one for yourself and those you love.
 Just be aware that, like medication, these products have a shelf life and should be replaced once they reach the expiration date.
 Taking a course in self-defense wouldn’t be a bad idea either (whether you’re dating or not).
 Of course, more men and women are opting to conceal carry a handgun.
 If you decide to follow this route, get proper training on its use.

 Photo Posing Guides

-If you’re inclined to take your own photos and have a family member or friend serve as photographer, helpful resources are just a click away.
+If you’re inclined to take your own photos and have a family member or friend serve as a photographer, helpful resources are just a click away.
 Online posing guides are available to assist as are mobile apps.